pragmatico/spring-boot-samples/README.md

 - Use the Spring Framework code format conventions.
 If you use Eclipse you can import formatter settings using the eclipse-code-formatter.xml file from the Spring Cloud Build project.
 If using IntelliJ, you can use the Eclipse Code Formatter Plugin to import the same file.

+---

+YourKit supports open source projects with its full-featured Java Profiler.
+YourKit, LLC is the creator of <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a>
+and <a href="https://www.yourkit.com/.net/profiler/">YourKit .NET Profiler</a>,
+innovative and intelligent tools for profiling Java and .NET applications.